 'Hi there, I've done many photo projects before.
 Can you give me your email address so I could send you some pictures of mine?
 Many thanks,

-At that time, I was more interested in finding a woman.
+At that time, I was more interested in finding a woman for my project.
 I gave her my personal email, and the same evening she sent me some pictures.

 I saw her pictures with curiosity, she was posing like a model.
 Maybe she is a model, I thought, and I wrote her an email back.

 Dear Rina, just one question, how do you fit my project?
 What's your story??
 Have you got fears, obsessions, passions....?
 Something beautiful, are you happy?
 How do you see yourself portrayed?
 What's the real You?
 I am looking for something real and not posed.
 Let me know.
 Regards,'